foxyyx/timestamp-difference/README.md

 # Timestamp Difference
-A simple system to get the difference between two timestamps and convert them into years, months, days, hours, minutes and seconds.
+A simple system to get the difference between two timestamps (current and declared) and convert them into years, months, days, hours, minutes and seconds.

 ### How to use
 ```lua